 - require you to undergo specified medical, or other health professional, assessment or testing with a health professional chosen by the University, with cost borne by the University;

-- Make a recommendation to the Faculty’s Dean; possible recommendations may include a written undertaking to improve behaviour or meet certain academic conditions, up to removal from the course, and expulsion from the Faculty.
+- Make a recommendation for action to the Faculty’s Dean; possible recommendations may include a written undertaking to improve behaviour or to meet certain academic or professional behaviour conditions, up to suspension from the course until specified conditions have been met.

 How long will it take for the matter to be resolved?

 This will depend on the nature of the concerns raised, the availability of evidence and whether external processes are involved.
 The Faculty will seek to resolve all matters promptly.

 Where investigators need to speak to a range of people, including those at external placements, this can add to the time it takes.
 Cases involving matters being considered by police, criminal or civil procedures, including professional body procedures, may be put on hold until those external proceedings are completed.
 This can extend the whole process significantly.

 What happens if I am still not satisfied with the outcome of a case considered by the Process?